Services

 Carbonitriding

-Case hardening in which a suitable steel object is heated above Ac1 in a gaseous atmosphere of such composition as to cause imultaneous absorption of carbon and nitrogen by the surface and, by diffusion, to create a concentration gradient.
+Case hardening in which a suitable steel object is heated above Ac1 in a gaseous atmosphere of such composition as to cause simultaneous absorption of carbon and nitrogen by the surface and, by diffusion, to create a concentration gradient.

 Carburizing